Reshaping Accounts Payable: Embracing Digital AP Automation

 This increase means that AP departments are now confronted with a problem: They must staff up quickly or automate.
 Getting new staff up and running—which involves locating and hiring candidates, then training them—is not a quick or easy process in the normal course of business, and even harder with many managers still working from home.

-Automation, on the other hand, readies the organisation for the future, no matter what it may hold.
+Automation, on the other hand, readies the organization for the future, no matter what it may hold.
 While moving to AP automation the right way will require doing some homework on the front end, it’s a vastly better long-term solution.

 What’s the cost of doing nothing when it comes to AP Automation?

 Doing nothing also means reverting to desk-level decision-making.
-That means everybody on the AP team follows their own processes and priorities, deciding for themselves how to do their jobs—which invoices get paid first, how to match invoices to POs, how to route things for approval, etc.
+That means everybody on the AP team follows their own processes and priorities, deciding for themselves how to do their jobs - which invoices get paid first, how to match invoices to POs, how to route things for approval, etc.

 The challenges desk-level processes presented in early 2020 will only worsen in 2021 with an increase in invoice volume.
 Aside from the significant process inefficiencies, this nonstandard approach results in lost discounts, slow-pay issues, and duplicate payments, which means real money is being wasted.